 Attention Autism is a brilliant activity for young children.
 It has helped my boy’s attention enormously.
 For Halloween why not have a themed bucket.
 You get lots of spinning wands, noise makers and Halloween themed items in the shops that can be used.
 I tend to buy lots in the first week of November when its all on sale and save it for next year.
 A lovely idea is to use a witches cauldron rather than a bucket for some extra spooky points .

-PECS / Picture exchange communication system is the main communication method that my son uses.
-PECS® provide a free sample sheet of Halloween PECS Cards on their website.
-I have used these for some great commenting with PECS and requesting activities.
+The Picture exchange communication system is the main communication method that my son uses.
+PECS provide a free sample sheet of Halloween PECS Cards on their website.
+I have used these for some great commenting and requesting activities.

 A modern classic, Room on the Broom is a wonderful book for Halloween.
 Follow the Witch on her adventure with the cat, dog, bird and frog.
 We have also used this for some great story play.

-This is one of my favourites as a child.
+Funnybones is another of my favourites as a child.
 The text at the beginning makes it a really fun read from the start.
-Follow the big skeleton, the little skeleton and the dog skeleton on their night time adventure.
-The best bit for me is singing ‘the toe bones connected to the foot bone’ song.
+The best bit is singing ‘the toe bones connected to the foot bone’ song.

 Most young children love scooping out the insides of the pumpkin.
 If they are artistic get the child to draw out the face that will be carved on the pumpkin.
 You can also get LED candles which are great if you want to avoid using real candles with younger children.